 Let us look at how to achieve this:

 The best blog designs first focus on readability.
 Readability is the ease with which a text can be read and understood.

-There are many things that help improve your blog’s readability:
+Many things help improve your blog’s readability:

 - Use sans-serif fonts that are easy to read on the web.

-- Use the typography golden ratio to decide the font size, line height, paragraph spacing and content width.
+- Use the typography golden ratio to decide the font size, line height, paragraph spacing, and content width.

 - Use a limited color palette so readers can focus on the content without being distracted by colors or other visual elements.